 Done right, automation empowers security teams to:

-For enterprise organizations, automated AppSec is the only way to ensure consistency, visibility, and real protection across complex environments.
+For enterprise organizations, scaling application security with automation is the only way to ensure consistency, visibility, and real protection across complex environments.

 Application security automation refers to the use of tools and processes that automatically detect, validate, prioritize, and manage vulnerabilities in software applications across development, staging, and production environments.
 This includes: